jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Everything you can imagine is real.
+All men have a sweetness in their life.
+That is what helps them go on.
+It is towards that they turn when they feel too worn out.
-- Pablo Picasso
+- Albert Camus

-Updated on: [12/11/2022]
+Updated on: [12/12/2022]
 <!-- #quoteEnd -->
 </pre>